DEVELOPING A BRAND IDENTITY: HOW THE PROCESS WORKS

 The other thing worth noting here is that I am open to your ideas.
 This process is collaborative.
 I encourage you to communicate your ideas and instincts and I’ll work to grow and expand on them during the ideation phase.

-Based on your Discovery Questionnaire answers I may have some follow up questions or might dive right into the next phase: research.
-This is where I take the time to familiarize myself with your industry, both locally and globally.
+Based on your questionnaire answers I may have some follow up questions and we will jump on a call to strategize in more detail.
+After our strategy session, I take about two weeks to strategize a plan for your brand and business.
+I look for the logical ways to bring the essence of your brand to the forefront.
 I’ll look to your competition to see how we can differentiate and spend time getting to know who your ideal customers really are.
 All of these factors will influence the direction of the design.